yeinl/US-Homelessness-Patterns-and-Media-Representation/README.md

 ## 6.1 Section 1: Numerical Analysis

 ### 6.1.1 Data Acquisition - Homeless Count Data
 The dataset utilized in this research project was acquired from the U.S. Department of Housing and Urban Development (HUD).
 The dataset comprises Point-In-Time (PIT) counts collected by Continuums of Care (CoCs) from 2007 to 2022.

-> *"PIT counts are unduplicated one-night estimates of homeless populations, encompassing both sheltered and unsheltered individuals.
+“PIT counts are unduplicated one-night estimates of homeless populations, encompassing both sheltered and unsheltered individuals.
 These counts are conducted annually nationwide during the final week of January.
-CoCs represent local planning bodies responsible for coordinating a comprehensive range of homelessness services within specific geographic areas, which can encompass cities, counties, metropolitan areas, or entire states"* [3].
+CoCs represent local planning bodies responsible for coordinating a comprehensive range of homelessness services within specific geographic areas, which can encompass cities, counties, metropolitan areas, or entire states”[3].

 ---